VinCramer/5thEditionCharacterGenerator/README.md

-# DnDCharacterGenerator
+# 5thEditionCharacterGenerator

-A web application for generating 5th edition Dungeons and Dragons characters.
+A web application for generating 5th edition characters.

 <a href="https://openclipart.org/detail/224998/simple-dice">Source of favicon</a>, released by openclipart.org under the  Creative Commons Zero 1.0 Public Domain License.

 The JSON files used are edited versions of the ones from fellow GitHub user BTMorton, available <a href="https://github.com/BTMorton/dnd-5e-srd/tree/master/json">here</a>.
-These JSON files contain the core rules from the Dungeons and Dragons 5th edition SRD.
+These JSON files contain the core rules from the SRD.

 # Features
 - Customizable dice rolling options, from setting a minimum to choosing the ways stats are rolled.